Closures & Delays

 We take the decision-making process very seriously.
 Student and staff safety is always our number one priority.
 Our staff begins evaluating road conditions across the district very early in the morning.

-• They review hourly weather forecasts to assess whether conditions are improving or deteriorating.
+They review hourly weather forecasts from multiple sources to assess whether conditions are improving or deteriorating.

 Types of Schedule Changes